 See something interesting?
 Click on the heart button in the article to add a page from this site to My Favorites.

 Main content starts here.

-While the stories themselves may not resonate if you're not a proficient speaker of Japanese, the theater also books magic shows, acrobatic performances, and music concerts, along with more modern Japanese stand-up known as manzai.
+While the stories themselves may not resonate if you're not a proficient speaker of Japanese, the theater also books shows of stage magic, kamikiri (a traditional paper-cutting performing art), and music concerts, along with more modern Japanese stand-up known as manzai.

 HOME > Asakusa Engei Hall